 Long tail keywords are closer to phrases or full questions - "what is on-page SEO"

-Google's goal since its inception has been to deliver accurate, clear and authoritative results to searches.
+Google's goal since its inception has been to deliver accurate, clear, and authoritative results to searchers.
 In its early days, Google had to rely on keywords to understand what a page was about.
 That led to a lot of painful, bloated content like:

 We offer digital marketing services in the Minneapolis area.
 Our Minneapolis digital marketing services are the best digital marketing services in Minneapolis.
 If you need digital marketing in Minneapolis, we're in Minneapolis.

-In an effort to curb this type of content (which is called keyword stuffing), Google's algorithm has been shifting more and more toward content written with the user in mind, not keywords.
-That means content needs to be to the point, relevant and useful to the reader.
+To help curb this type of content (which is called keyword stuffing), Google's algorithm has been shifting more and more toward content written with the user in mind, not keywords.
+This is encompassed in Google's 5 core factors of ranking websites:

 Topics vs Keywords